pshriwise/obsidian_work_vault/Nate Morrical at ANL Discussion Points.md

 	- rtk
 	- srtk
 	- gprtk
-- Embree vs. Swiftshader for host side ray tracer
-	-
+- Embree -- we'll go with this it looks like

 * Monte Carlo Geometry Mapping w Random Sphere Walks
 * Approaches to iterative method for KNN wit Motion Blur